alexeymolchan/game-points-app/README.md

 #### Build a production version

 To build a production version: `npm run build`.
-This will build a production bundle;
+This will build a production bundle in a `/dist` folder

 ## Testing